jmcnally17/bank-tech-test/README.md

 # Bank Tech Test

-This is a tech test for the Makers main course which simulates a bank account that has a balance, can deposit money, can withdraw money and print its statement.
+This is a tech test for the Makers main course written in Javascript which simulates a bank account that has a balance, can deposit money, can withdraw money and print its statement.

 Miro planning board [here](https://miro.com/app/board/uXjVOzM9MG8=/?share_link_id=305314712727)